lebsockdeborah/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will continue to grow and you will become a more effective programmer.

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to aiming for clear, concise, and maintainable code rather than over-engineering solutions.
+It reminds us to write code that is easy to understand, debug, and modify, which not only benefits you and your team in the short term but also ensures long-term sustainability of the project.
+Remember, complex systems might seem impressive, but they often lead to more bugs, harder maintenance, and slower development.
+Strive to keep it simple, effective, and elegant."